Classof2020/classof2020.github.io/_posts/_TEMPLATE.md

 	- date: Date when you write your blog

 	- author: Write your name if you have written by yourself.

+	-author_url: Write the link, where you want to lead your reader when they click on your link

 	- categories: Type of event.
 It could be conference, campaign, anything.